 Therefore, the young, middle-aged, and seniors can all comfortably fit into the class, each regardless of their fitness zones.
 Lately, the management is working harder to incorporate the older generation since only more vibrant and younger individuals tend to try out the workouts.

-The best way to ensure that the workout and zones are personalized is to exercise in heart rate monitors.
+The best way to ensure that the workout and zones are personalized is to exercise with heart rate monitors.
 Orangetheory has customized brand heart rate monitors, which translate the heart rate into zones that are displayed in class.

 However, Orangetheory screens are only compatible with Orangetheory heart rate monitors and, lately, the Apple Watch.
 Therefore, without an Apple Watch, one has to purchase the OTF heart rate monitors for a complete experience.